 Key statistics:

-- Current and former employees give the company a Glassdoor rating of 3.7 of 5
+- Current and former employees give Amazon a Glassdoor rating of approximately 3.7 out of 5

 Amazon Employee Salary by Level